SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSErpSyncAgent/GetEngineStatus.md

 so.topic: reference
 ---

+# NSErpSyncEngineStatus GetEngineStatus()

 Get the current status of the Sync engine

 **Returns:** NSErpSyncEngineStatus